ani-creations/ani-creations.github.io/README.md

 ## Collaberation strategy:

-Gitflow Workflow: make new branches for features (make branch, make issue, make pull request to develop branch eventually) and hotfix (same) then to make final for build, use develop branch to put it into master later
+Gitflow Workflow: make new branches for features (make branch, make issue, make pull request to develop branch eventually) and hotfix (same) then to make final for build, use develop branch to put it into master later.
+Master branch is for releases and will auto-upload the new stuff to github pages.
+Develop branch is for merging into release master branch

 ## Recommended IDE Setup